-The main tip for anyone once the weather starts getting cooler and more unpredictable is layering.
+The main tip for anyone designing their winter wardrobe as the weather starts getting cooler and more unpredictable is layering.
 Organize your outfit so you can add layers when you head out for your winter hack, or peel a few off when you begin to get to warm (such as during a dressage lesson).
 Also, if you are going to be at the barn most of the day, or have multiple horses to ride, make sure to pack an extra set of base layer clothing in your car.
 That way, you have something warm and dry to change into if you sweat through the clothing you’re wearing.

 It’s just as unhealthy for us to be cold and wet as it is for our horses.
 You go to great lengths to make sure your horse is properly cooled out and dry when you finish riding him.
 Look after yourself, too!
-Follow the three W’s – wicking, warming, weatherproof.
+Follow the three W’s in your winter wardrobe – wicking, warming, weatherproof.
 Also, keep in mind that fewer good quality layers are better than several rather useless and bulky ones, and that slightly looser clothing insulates better than super tight clothing.

 Wicking — Your base layer should be a thin breathable material with moisture wicking properties, such as silk, or a synthetic like polyester or nylon.
 Check out Irideon Supplex Thermals or Under Armour ColdGear.
 Do not use cotton – it will hold moisture next to your skin.
 You can use wool, but it can often be heavier and more restrictive than you want in a base layer.